Attilio Tesser: Managerial career

 On 6 March 2012, he was recalled by Novara as head coach, but on 31 October 2012 he was again sacked.

 On 13 June 2015, Tesser was appointed as the head coach of Avellino, replacing Massimo Rastelli.

 In the summer of 2016, he was hired by the Cremonese.
 He was dismissed from Cremonese on 23 April 2018.

 On 4 July 2018, Tesser has been appointed as the new head coach of Pordenone Calcio.
 On his first season as Pordenone boss, he guided the small Friuli club to direct promotion to Serie B (the first in club history) as Serie C/B champions.

 He was fired on 3 April 2021 after a 4–1 loss to Brescia that left Pordenone two points shy of relegation.

 Tesser was subsequently named new head coach of ambitious Serie C club Modena for the 2021–22 season; under his guidance, the Canarini won the Group B title by the end of the campaign, thus ensuring themselves promotion to Serie B for the following season.
 After a mid-table finish in the 2022–23 Serie B campaign, Tesser was dismissed by the end of the season as Modena appointed Paolo Bianco at his replacement; successively, Tesser was appointed in charge of Serie C club Triestina.

 On 4 February 2024, following a home loss against Pro Patria, Tesser was dismissed from his coaching post with immediate effect.
 On 27 November 2024, he accepted to return to Triestina, as the club was dead last in the league.

 After guiding Triestina to safety, Tesser was not confirmed as the club's manager, largely due to financial issues that eventually led to a 20-point deduction just before the start of the new season.
 On 24 October 2025, just a day after the removal of interim head coach Geppino Marino, Tesser was reinstated as Triestina head coach for his fourth stint in charge of the Alabardati.
+On 21 January 2026, after failing to turn the club's fortunes, Tesser departed from Triestina by mutual consent.

+On 5 June 2026, Tesser was hired by Reggiana in Serie C with a one-season contract.